Our Story in Stone

 The neighbor's crab apple tree is beautiful this time of year too!

 Well, that was our quiet weekend together.
 Nothing eventful happened.
 Terry's knee surgery is still healing.
 We have begun our return to normal from the respiratory illness we both had.
 Terry had a shot against RSV, and I do believe it helped, somewhat.
 I didn't have the injection and caught the nasty bug twice.
 After two weeks, I thought I was healing, then wham!
 I got it again.
+While we are not positive we had RSV, it was a respiratory sickness that felt like a mild cold yet kept us coughing so hard I thought it would never end.
+My stomach muscles and ribs are so sore that it is painful to cough.

 Well, we are ending this rather plain post here.
 Until our next post, have a very safe and happy week!
 We appreciate you reading our blog, even on our dullest of weekends.
 Take care.